 Relations between the Grand Duchy of Luxembourg and the Federal Republic of Germany are close and in a spirit of trust, both on the political and economic fronts and in the cultural realm.
-Members of both the national and regional governments and parliaments in Luxembourg and Germany are in close contact.
+Members of both the federal and regional governments and parliaments in Luxembourg and Germany are in close contact.
 There are currently around 13,100 Germans living in Luxembourg, including many with dual nationality.
 In addition, some 47,500 people commute to the Grand Duchy from Germany every day.
 This number includes approximately 5000 Luxembourg nationals who live in Germany.

 The University of Luxembourg, which was established only in 2003, is part of the University of the Greater Region network along with five other universities in Germany, France and Belgium.
 Germany is an attractive study destination for many students from Luxembourg, especially those studying humanities and science.
 A cooperation agreement has been in place between the Deutsche Forschungsgemeinschaft (German Research Foundation) and the Luxembourg National Research Fund (FNR) since 2009.